LeidenUniversityLibrary/cds-lab-homepage/docs/enriching-resources/index.md

 # Goals of enrichment

-As with any project, you should first understand the goals of the project.
-What questions are you trying to answer?
-How is enriching objects helping you answer your questions?
+As with any project, you should first understand the goals of the project in which you want to enrich objects.
+Think about:

+- What research questions are you trying to answer?
+- How is enriching objects helping you to answer your questions?

+Intuitively, you need to enrich objects because the objects themselves do not give you the information that helps you answer your research questions.

+!!! example
+    If you want to know how often a cat appears in photos in a specific collection, but the metadata describing the photographs do not mention whether a cat is present, you may want to collect this data.
+To help others with similar questions and to show off your work, you could enrich the photographs by adding *cat* or *no cat* as annotations.
+A script can then easily tally the number of photographs with and without cats.

 Will you be working with a few example objects or are you trying to generalise by working with a large set of objects?

 Who else might be interested in the results of your enrichment activities?
 What other projects have inspired you to try this?

 # Sources: objects to enrich